 Registration is now closed.

 If you have already registered, please remember to book accommodation if you need it.
-Manchester has a range of accomodation to suit all budgets; please make your own arrangements.
+Manchester has a range of accommodation to suit all budgets; please make your own arrangements.
 The closest hotel to the conference venue is the Ibis on Princess Street; rooms are currently available there for 15 May for £60.

 Registration for the virtual conference is open!
 (No deadline)

 We hope this is going to work but aren't making any promises!
 You must register for each session separately (you just need to provide your name and email address).
 You can register right up to the time of the session, but please register for at least one of them a little in advance so that you can check your system requirements.

 You will (touch wood) get audio and video feed for the presentations/panel discussions, alongside a split-screen display of the presentation if there is one.
 You will be able to access any handouts as well.
 There should also be audio feed for questions from the audience, and you will be able to ask questions yourself by typing into a box on your screen, which will be picked up by the session moderator and read out for the speaker(s) to respond to.
 Sessions will not be recorded and so must be viewed in real time.